frame-lang/frame-docs/getting_started/basics.rst

 ------------

 One way Frame can be loosely characterized is as a templated Domain Specific Langauge (DSL) for system design in other languages.
-As Frame does not (currently) generate executable programs but, instead, transpiles Frame programs into other programming languages, one of the biggest challenges is to deal with target language types and syntax that Frame does not directly support.
+As Frame does not (currently) generate executable programs but instead transpiles Frame programs into other programming languages, one of the biggest challenges is to properly handle target language types and syntax that Frame does not directly support.

 One way in which Frame generically accomodates other language sytnax is in the use of **superstrings**.
 Frame